-A study of early settlements, colonial relations, the Revolutionary War, the Articles of Confederation, the Constitution, the Bill of Rights and the precedents of the Washington presidency.
+A study of Colonial and Revolutionary America (1600-1789).
+The course focuses on early settlements, colonial relations, the American Revolutionary war, the Articles of Confederation, and the creation of the United States Constitution.

 HST 343.
-The Early National Period.
+The Early Republic.
 3 hours credit, even years, spring

-The developing nation: Washington, Adams, and Jefferson Administrations; the War of 1812, the Era of Good Feelings, the emergence of the second party system, and the Age of Jackson.
+The developing nation (1789-1848): Washington, Adams, and Jefferson Administrations; the War of 1812; the Era of Good Feelings; the emergence of the second party system and the Age of Jackson; Slavery; and Continental Expansion.

 HST 353.
-Modern U.S. History I: 1877-1932.
+Modern U.S. History I: 1877-1945.
 3 hours credit, odd years, fall

-Study of the developing West, railroads, Populism, Progressivism, World War I, Isolationism and seeds of the Great Depression.
+A close examination of the developing West, railroads, Populism, Progressivism, World War I, the1920s, the Great Depression, the New Deal, and World War II.

-HST 363.
-Modern U.S. History II: 1932 to the Present.
+HST 363/POL 363.
+Modern U.S. History II: 1945 to the Present.